jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerMutableCollectionDefinition/task.md

 }
 ```

-If you need to modify the collection somehow you need to create a _mutable_ collection or transform a _read-only_
+If you need to modify the collection somehow, you need to create a _mutable_ collection or transform a _read-only_
 version into a _mutable_ one:

 ```kotlin